 The vulnerability as described in ISO/IEC 24772-1 subclause 6.29 does not apply to SPARK, because “for” loops in SPARK define a loop control variable that has a constant view in the loop body and cannot be modified by the sequence of statements therein.

-For more general loops, SPARK also supports the specification and verification of a loop variant contract that can be used to verify termination of loops in simple cases.
+For more general loops, SPARK also supports the specification and verification of a loop_variant pragma that can be used to verify termination of loops in simple cases.

 6.30 Off-by-one error [XZH]